 Sketches can also be automatically converted to a polished diagram using Rational's themes.
 Rational's layer support allows you to dynamically show phases of a design.
 Sketch figures can be added to any existing Rational Software architect UML diagram.
 Sketch figures allow UML elements to be contained and collapsed.
 Sketch lines can be added between any element without regard to semantic meaning.
 Only later do you need to think about the type of relationship you want to create.
 Deployment topologies have several domains and numerous element types.
 You can use sketch shapes to map out a broad design first, then convert each shape to an exact model element in whatever order is most productive to you.

 Instead of creating a sketch from scratch, you can also create a sketch from an existing UML or topology diagram.
 Or you can add any image to the background to either trace or compare against.
 Or you can just set the background to something you would typically sketch ideas on.

 I would like to thank Daniel Bird, Michael Elder, and Daniel LeRoux for their contributions to Sketcher.
 You can find a trial version of Software Architect at this link.

-These kind of programing tools can be used for not just planning but some can generate or alter the code.
+These kinds of programming tools can be used for not just planning but some can generate or alter the code.
 This does not mean that we can now program in natural language that is still a Holy Grail to be found (hopefully sooner than later).
-It does mean that language stubs can be generated and populated and some of the backbone programing tasks can be automated.
+It does mean that language stubs can be generated and populated and some of the backbone programming tasks can be automated.